ericzhang1124/PythonStudy2022/StudyNote/Python基础知识点记录.md

 ## module & package
 > module Just a python file with defined(class, function, variable),This Python 特性产物
-> package can look as a collection of modules, thoese modules has dictionary construct --
+> package can look as a collection of modules, thoese modules has dictionary construct

+## import & from import
->> `import` function is find the module file and get all the file defined element(variable, class,function)
+> `import` function is find the module file and get all the file defined element(variable, class,function)
     > import build-in-module (such as   `import time`)
     > import build-in-package-moudle(such as `import html.parser`)
     > import third-party-package-moudle(just as import build-in-package-moudle)

+---

 >> `from import` function is find the module file and get one or more clarity element(variable, class,function)
     > from <module> import <element(variable, class,function)>(such as `from html.parser import HTMLParser`)